ehrktia/mynotes.github.io/README.md

 # Git-tips
  - `git log` to display commit history for repo.
  - `git reset --hard <<commit hash or commit ref>>` to reverse the commits along with history and changes from stage.
- ** NOTE :** Above command works only with unsynced/non pushed stage only changes.Any changes commited to remote(github) repo can not follow this approach.
+ **NOTE:** Above command works only with unsynced/non pushed stage only changes.Any changes commited to remote(github) repo can not follow this approach.
  -  To preserve the changes in the current working folder even after reversing the commits follow below steps.
      - `git stash` - will capture the changes in cwd/pwd
      - `git reset --hard <<commit hash or commit ref>>`- revert commit history along with changes in pwd.